WebDevJudge: Evaluating (M)LLMs as Critiques for Web Development Quality: Experiments

 \paragraph{Limitations in Understanding Functional Equivalence} A critical requirement for reliable evaluation is the ability to recognize functional equivalence—i.e., determining whether different implementations satisfy the same underlying requirement.
 We find that evaluators often fail in such judgments, adhering strictly to literal interpretation rather than intent.
 For example, as illustrated in Figure~\ref{fig:equivalence_example}, when instructed explicitly, human evaluators correctly recognize an element implemented with alternative text, whereas both LLM and agentic evaluators incorrectly reject it.
 This reflects a fundamental gap in contextual and pragmatic reasoning, limiting their applicability in open-ended domains where diversity in implementation is common.

 \paragraph{Shortcomings in Feasibility Analysis} We further investigate the evaluators’ ability to accurately verify task fulfillment.
-Existing benchmarks such as AgentBench~\citep{lù2025agentrewardbenchevaluatingautomaticevaluations} are too general to assess web-specific judgment.
+Existing benchmarks such as AgentRewardBench~\citep{lù2025agentrewardbenchevaluatingautomaticevaluations} are too general to assess web-specific judgment.
 To address this, we construct \textit{\textbf{WebDevJudge-Unit}}, a targeted dataset of 502 test cases.
 Each instance consists of web code, a specific verification task, an expected result, and a label indicating whether the task is feasible.
 We evaluate both LLM-based (code-only) and agent-based (interaction-driven) evaluators on this dataset.
-From the results in Table~\ref{tab:traj_feasibility}, we identify complementary weaknesses: (1) For \textit{LLM evaluators}, these models achieve moderate recall but suffer from low precision.
+From the results in Table~\ref{tab:traj_feasibility}, we identify complementary weaknesses: (1) For \textit{LLM evaluators}, these models achieve high recall but suffer from low precision.
 While they can often identify relevant code segments, they are unable to verify actual execution outcomes, leading to false positives when the code appears relevant but does not correctly implement the desired functionality.
 (2) For \textit{agentic evaluators}, they exhibit higher precision but lower recall.
 They are effective when they successfully execute a test plan, but sometimes fail to complete tasks due to limitations in navigation or state interpretation.
 Consequently, they incorrectly label feasible tasks as infeasible due to their own operational failures rather than actual shortcomings in the web implementation.
 This divergence highlights a fundamental trade-off: static code analysis lacks execution grounding, while interactive agents are constrained by their own operational reliability.
 An ideal evaluator would combine the comprehensive coverage of code-aware reasoning with the grounded verification of interactive testing.
+To further investigate this, we design a gated model ensemble strategy to leverage these strengths in the single-comparison for rubric.
+Specifically, we adopted the results of the LLMs for the intention and static tasks.
+For the dynamic tasks, we implemented the following logical expression:

+This formulation is motivated by the performance trade-off between the constituent components: the Agent provides high-precision filtering for dynamic elements, whereas LLMs ensure higher recall.
+This hybrid approach optimizes the overall detection capability by balancing exactness with coverage.
+We selected GPT-4.1, DeepSeek-V3-0324, and UI-TARS-1.5 for this ensemble.
+The results are shown in Table~\ref{tab:model_ensemble}.
+These results demonstrate that combining static LLM with agent-based dynamic verification can enhance the overall evaluation agreement.